sindrets/diffview.nvim/README.md

     fold_open = "",
   },
   file_panel = {
     position = "left",                  -- One of 'left', 'right', 'top', 'bottom' width = 35,                         -- Only applies when position is 'left' or 'right' height = 10,                        -- Only applies when position is 'top' or 'bottom' listing_style = "tree",             -- One of 'list' or 'tree' tree_options = {                    -- Only applies when listing_style is 'tree'
-      flatten_dirs = true,
-      folder_statuses = "always"  -- One of 'never', 'only_folded' or 'always'.
+      flatten_dirs = true,              -- Flatten dirs that only contain one single dir folder_statuses = "only_folded",  -- One of 'never', 'only_folded' or 'always'.
-    }
+    },
   },
   file_history_panel = {
     position = "bottom",